Table of Contents

 Alternatively, for some general categories that will bring thousands of places even from one big city, you can use zip codes.
-It’s better to dedicated each task to one state to speed up the process as it will be a lot of queries for each zip code over the USA.
+It’s better to dedicate each task to one state to speed up the process as it will be a lot of queries for each zip code across the USA.

 Submiting The Task

 Check other advanced parameters before starting the extraction.
 You might want to remove duplicates, change the language, or set up the total limit.
 Once you are ready to start, press the “Scrape Data” button, validate, and confirm the task.